ericbieri/particle-boron-ublox-fw-programmer/README.md

 ***Congratulations you successfully updated the ublox SARA-R4 Firmware !***

 ## Connect to the ublox modem using m-center
-ublox provides a handy evaluation software, which lets you directly commuicate with the ublox SARA-R4 modem (Serial over USB) using AT-Commands (other Terminal Software work too).
+ublox provides a handy evaluation software, which lets you directly communicate with the ublox SARA-R4 modem (Serial over USB) using AT-Commands (other Terminal Software work too).

 1. Download and install the software. [ublox m-center](https://www.u-blox.com/en/product/m-center)
 2. Set the COM port, 115200, 8, N, 1 and hit connect.